gauravtopre9/gauravtopre9/README.md

 <!-- About Me -->
 ## <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="3%" height="3%"> About Me
 ### `Hello There!👋`
-- I am a B.Tech Graduate from Dr.Babasaheb Ambedkar Technological University,Lonere. <br>
+- I am a B.Tech Graduate from Dr.Babasaheb Ambedkar Technological University,Lonere and cureently working as a Data Analyst at **Findability Sciences** a leading global AI startup. <br>
 - I hope that by visiting my works, you can get to know me better.
 If you want to contact me, you can contact me via **[LinkedIn](https://www.linkedin.com/in/gaurav-topre-69678b1ab/)** or my **[personal email](mailto:gauravtopre.aca@gmail.com)**. <br>
 - Finally, thank you very much for visiting my GitHub profile. **Have a nice day !** 😁